pcoz/decisionator/README.md

 **Decisionator** is a Python tool that analyzes complex real-world decision problems using three advanced, Transactional Analysis-based psychological decision-making models.
 It leverages OpenAI's API to provide multi-model reasoning, full traceability of all considerations, and generates a structured Word report (`.docx`) summarizing the findings.

 This tool is ideal for business analysts, technical leaders, organizational psychologists, and anyone who needs a rigorous, multi-perspective breakdown of important choices.

-**Note**: A PDF paper is included in this repo, which explains the psychological decision-making models which the code implements.
+A PDF is included in this repo, which explains the psychological decision-making models implemented by the code.

 ---

 ## Features